COVID-19 deaths climb in NY; Chris Cuomo tests positive | Times Leader

 NUMBERS UP

-Deaths from the coronavirus continued to climb steeply in New York, topping 1,500 by Tuesday, according to Cuomo.
+Deaths from the coronavirus continued to climb steeply in New York, topping 1,500 by Tuesday morning, according to Cuomo.

+The city reported before dusk that it has nearly 1,100 deaths alone.

-The number of deaths jumped by more than 300 from Monday.
-A somber-sounding Cuomo said the New York City region continues to be a hotspot for the virus, accounting for the lion’s share of the state’s 75,795 confirmed cases.
+The New York City region has the lion’s share of the state’s confirmed cases.

-The outbreak hit close to home for the governor, who spoke of his brother and “best friend,” CNN anchor Chris Cuomo, for the disease.
+The outbreak hit close to home for the governor, who spoke early Tuesday of his brother and “best friend,” CNN anchor Chris Cuomo, for the disease.

 “Luckily we caught it early enough.
 But it’s my family, it’s your family, it’s all of our families,” the governor said.